Skip to content

 An SLA data source's unique identifier

-Year and month landing within the last SLA evaluation period to include in the result, in the format YYYY-MM
+Year and month landing within the last SLA evaluation period to include in the result, in the format YYYY-MM.
+Defaults to the current time.

-Year and month landing within the first SLA evaluation period to include in the result, in the format YYYY-MM
+Year and month landing within the first SLA evaluation period to include in the result, in the format YYYY-MM.
+Defaults to 2024-01.

 ReturnsExpand Collapse